Chapter Nine

 “We’ve been out of touch with WIRL since our handler went on vacation just before the holiday,” lied Daddy.
 “But it seems like the info Acorn gave about Neurotoxin’s coordination mechanism was enough to really make progress.”

-Lee waved a gauntleted hand and a third view popped up on the wallscreen between and bellow the two figures.
+Lee waved a gauntleted hand and a third view popped up on the wallscreen between and below the two figures.
 It was a world map composed of green coastlines on black.
 “Let’s start by talking about the eradication of Neurotoxin, then.”

 Sharp yellow dots sprayed out from India in a quick time-lapse showing neurotoxin’s progress.
 Bangalore had been ground-zero, though London and Chicago had quickly become secondary hubs for the supervirus.
 It was soon swarming over every continent, with a density matching computer use.
 At the very end of the animation, a huge chunk of the dots faded to a darker green, probably to signify those infected systems had reported themselves clean and immune.